tuoharju/Documents/SecurityPolicy.md

 ### Live data and offsite backups

-Each live server creates nightly backups of the data.
-These backups are also copied to an offsite server, in order to provide redundancy.
+Flo Apps Ltd uses servers hosted by the following service providers.

  * DigitalOcean (Amsterdam, NL)
    * see https://www.digitalocean.com/security/
-   * offsite backups are kept on Dropbox (see https://www.dropbox.com/help/security/general-data-protection-regulation) and mirrored back to Flo Apps DPO's computer
+   * offsite FloMembers backups are kept on Dropbox (see https://www.dropbox.com/help/security/general-data-protection-regulation) and mirrored back to Flo Apps DPO's computer

  * Planeetta (Helsinki, FI)
    * see https://www.planeetta.net/palvelin/palvelinkeskus-ja-verkko.html
-   * offsite backups are kept on Planeetta tape drives
+   * offsite FloMembers backups are kept on Planeetta tape drives

  * Shellit.org (Ulvila, FI)
    * see https://tavu.io/fi/ominaisuudet
-   * offsite backups are kept on UpCloud
+   * offsite FloMembers backups are kept on UpCloud Helsinki

  * UpCloud (Frankfurt, DE; Helsinki, FI; London, UK)
    * see https://www.upcloud.com/documentation/faq/
+   * offsite WordPress backups are kept on ManageWP (https://managewp.com/)

+### FloMembers backups

+Each live FloMembers server creates nightly backups of the data.
+These backups are also copied to an offsite server, in order to provide redundancy.

 We keep daily, weekly and monthly backups on each live server.
 Restoring from backups is tested frequently.

-WordPress sites are also safecopied to ManageWP infrastructure.

 Files are _not_ covered in offsite backups.